 for the verbal stabbing.
 The husband was on disability because he had severe

-pain issues that result from past cancer treatments.
+pain issues that resulted from past cancer treatments.
 He was very depressed

 because he could not work.
 His wife often called him “lazy” or she accused him